-If you are anything like me, it looks like time has been standing still since this covid thing started.
+If you are anything like me, it seems time has been standing still since this covid thing started.

 Looking at the date, it says March 1st, 2022.
 However, it doesn't even feel like that.
 Two whole months have already gone by?